RabiaShaheenRabia/DailyTradeReport/ReadMe.txt

-DailyTradeReport - Gradle Application for report generation on settlement basis for buying and selling trades Assigning - Ranking on both selling and buying products Condition - Each trade name Must be unique
-Application built and tested on Windows O/S
+DailyTradeReport - Gradle Application for report generation on settlementDate basis for buying and selling trades Assigning - Ranking on both selling and buying products Constraint - Each trade name Must be unique/settlementDate Application built and tested on Windows O/S

  Amount in USD settled incoming everyday